 All remaining purchases earn 1 point per $1.
 You can pool your Ultimate Rewards with your other Chase credit cards.
 Charging your monthly cell phone bill to the Ink Business Preferred gives you up to $600 per claim protection.

-Your points are worth 1.25 cents each when booking award travel on the Chase Ultimate Rewards portal.
-You can also transfer them at a 1:1 ratio to airlines and hotels including United, Southwest, and World of Hyatt.
+Your points are worth 1.25 cents each when booking award travel on Chase Travel℠.
+You can also transfer them at a 1:1 ratio to airlines and hotels, including United, Southwest, and World of Hyatt.
 If you prefer cash rewards or gift cards, each point is worth 1 cent each.

 This card is also one of the best credit cards with travel insurance benefits.
 They include primary rental car collision coverage and trip cancellation or interruption insurance up to $5,000 per trip.

-Another reason to consider this card is for its hefty signup bonus.
-You can earn 80,000 bonus Ultimate Rewards points after spending $5,000 in the first 3 months.
-This bonus is worth $1,000 in award travel.
+Another reason to consider this card is its hefty signup bonus.
+New Ink Business Preferred® Credit Card cardholders can earn 100k bonus points after spending $8,000 on purchases in the first 3 months from account opening.
+That’s $1,000 cash back or $1,250 toward travel when redeemed through Chase Travel℠.

 Ink Business Cash Credit Card